Russia To Build Nuclear Power Plant In Burkina Faso - UrduPoint

 Russia To Build Nuclear Power Plant In Burkina Faso

-Burkina Faso's government said Friday that it had signed an agreement with Russia for the construction of a nuclear power plant to "cover the energy needs of the population," less than a quarter of which has access to electricity
+Burkina Faso's junta-led government signed a deal with Russia on Friday for the construction of a nuclear power plant to increase the energy supply to the Sahel country where less than a quarter of the population has access to electricity

-Ouagadougou, (APP - UrduPoint / Pakistan Point News - 13th Oct, 2023) Burkina Faso's government said Friday that it had signed an agreement with Russia for the construction of a nuclear power plant to "cover the energy needs of the population," less than a quarter of which has access to electricity.
+Ouagadougou, (APP - UrduPoint / Pakistan Point News - 13th Oct, 2023) Burkina Faso's junta-led government signed a deal with Russia on Friday for the construction of a nuclear power plant to increase the energy supply to the Sahel country where less than a quarter of the population has access to electricity.

-Burkina Faso has been ruled by a military junta since last year and has sought to diversify its international partners, moving closer to Russia in particular.
+It is the latest move by Burkina's military rulers to strengthen ties with Moscow, as the country looks to diversify its international allies following a coup last year.

+Russia has in recent months discussed greater military cooperation with Burkina Faso, as well as pledging deliveries of free grain to one of the world's poorest countries.

 "The government of Burkina Faso has signed a memorandum of understanding for the construction of a nuclear power plant," it said in a statement.